South Korean cuisine

 South Korea is a country in East Asia constituting the southern part of the Korean Peninsula.
 It is bordered to the north by North Korea, and the two countries are separated by the Korean Demilitarized Zone.
 Some dishes are shared by the two Koreas.

 Historically, Korean cuisine has evolved through centuries of social and political change.
 Originating from ancient agricultural and nomadic traditions in southern Manchuria and the Korean Peninsula, it has gone through a complex interaction of the natural environment and different cultural trends.
 Rice dishes and kimchi are staple Korean foods.
-In a traditional meal, they accompany both side dishes (Banchan) and main courses like juk, Bulgogi or noodles.
+In a traditional meal, they accompany both side dishes (banchan) and main courses like juk, bulgogi or noodles.
 Soju liquor is the best-known traditional Korean spirit.
-Because of historical American influence, Budae-jjigae or Korean army stew became one of its popular dishes.

 Beverages

 Alcoholic beverages

 Alcoholic beverages are consumed in South Korea, and drinking is a part of the culture of South Korea.

 Street food

 Street food in South Korea has traditionally been seen as a part of popular culture in South Korea.
-Historically, street food mainly included foods such as Eomuk, Bungeo-ppang and Tteok-bokki.
-Street food has been sold through many types of retail outlet, with new ones being developed over time.
+Historically, street food mainly included foods such as eomuk, bungeo-ppang and tteok-bokki.
+Street food has been sold through many types of retail outlets, with new ones being developed over time.
 Recently, street food has seen a popular resurgence in South Korea, such as at the Night Market at Hangang Park, which is called "Bamdokkaebi Night Market".